 Last but not least, make sure that you’ve included steps to ensure that the handling and storage of all guest information is POPI-compliant

-Our event registration software is fully POPI compliant.
-Find out more, here.
-We’ll help you to ensure that your events are compliant.
-Get started by downloading our free Event Compliance Checklist.
+Our event registration software is fully POPI-compliant!
+Find out more, here about how we can help you ensure that your events are compliant.